 Taxicab driver Tom Banning is led to an abandoned bomb-site by an eight-year-old girl as an April-fool prank.
 The girl is later found murdered and Manning is picked up by Scotland Yard for ...
 See full summary »

 Stanley Windrush has to interrupt his university education when he is called up towards the end of the war.
 He quickly proves himself not to be officer material.
 This leads him to meets up with wily Private Cox who knows exactly how all the scams work in the confused world of the British Army.
 And Stanley's brigadier War Office uncle seems to be up to something more than a bit shady too.
 Written by

 Jeremy Perkins <firstname.lastname@example.org>

-William Hartnell would make a career out of playing tough military NCOs both in films and TV.
-In real life he would join the Royal Armoured Corps in WW2 but be invalided out within 18 months due to a nervous breakdown.
+William Hartnell made a career out of playing tough military NCOs both in films and TV.
+However in real life he joined the Royal Armoured Corps in WW2 but was invalided out within 18 months due to a nervous breakdown.
 See more »

 This film is very underrated and rarely shown on TV.